tsutomu-n/ftime/docs/CLI.md

 ## 4. Environment Variables
 *   `NO_COLOR`: If present (regardless of value), disable color output.
 *   `FTIME_FORCE_TTY`: If present, force TTY-style grouped/color output even when stdout is piped or redirected.
+*   Nerd Fonts: To see Nerd Font glyphs with `--icons`, build the binary with `cargo build --features icons` (or install via a package that enables the `icons` feature) and use a terminal configured with a Nerd Font.
+Without the font or feature, output gracefully falls back to the default emoji headers.

 ## 5. Exit Codes
 *   `0`: Success.